-Our Supertech Auto North Vancouver customers often ask us about their vehicles’ braking systems.
+Our Supertech Auto North Vancouver customers often ask us about their vehicles’ braking systems and to provide them with some brake tips to extend their lifespan.
 We understand these concerns since your vehicle’s braking system is one of its most important safety features.
 Neglecting your braking system or improper maintenance can lead to brake failure and risk and your life as well as the life of your passengers and any other individuals sharing the road.
 It’s highly recommended that when we realise there is an issue, we address it immediately.
 However, it is best that we have our brakes and tires inspected and properly maintained on a regular basis in order to ensure our safety.
 From brake pads to the master cylinder, every component is vital and needs to be working properly.
 Here at Supertech Auto Repair North Vancouver, we take your vehicle’s safety seriously.

 Warning Signs Indicating Your Brakes Need Service or Replacement

 If you hear squeaking or feel less pressure when you brake, you need to get your brakes inspected by a professional right away.
 You can trust that our Red Seal certified technicians can handle all your brake repairs.

 - If your dashboard indicator brake light is activated, it should never be ignored since it could be alerting you about a serious problem.

 - Noises, when you brake, are an indication vital brake parts like pads may need to be replaced.

 - Vibrations or shaking when pressing the brakes may indicate that your brake rotors have uneven surfaces or your brake caliper is not releasing properly.

 - If you press on the brake pedal and it feels softer or reaches the floor mat in order to stop the car, there may be issues with the master cylinder.
 Look for leaking fluid from the brake system.